bhavay1998/sql_ecomm_analytics/README.md

 - `website_sessions` - helps identify the source of website traffic (via <mark>utm and related parameters</mark>) through which orders are being generated

 ## Objective
 The aim of the project is to help the management (i.e. CEO, Marketing Director and Website Manager) grow the business and understand how to improve performance.
 Analysis is performed to optimize the business’ marketing channels, website, and product portfolio.
-All analyses are performed by querying the eCommerce database using MySQL Workbench.
+All analyses are performed using the `MavenFuzzyFactory` database on MySQL Workbench.
-The project is intended to perform BI analysis by querying the database, instead of focusing on data building and maintenance.
+The project is intended to perform BI analysis by querying the database, instead of working on database warehousing, building and maintenance.

 ## Project Highlights